Turkay7879/BlueSt4r/README.md

-# BlueSt4r repository, project "EasyRestore", made by "wooozie69"
+# BlueSt4r repository, project "EasyRestore"

 EasyRestore is a entry-level project to test my C++ skills by making a console program.
 The purpose of this console program is to make futurerestore process easier.